nrfconnect/sdk-nrf/samples/bluetooth/enocean/README.rst

 The sample also requires at least one :ref:`supported EnOcean device <bt_enocean_devices>`.

 .. note::
-    The sample supports up to four devices at a time that work with one kit.
+    The sample supports up to four devices at a time with one development kit.

 Overview
 ********